-Hiking the Indian Pass Trail in the Adirondacks
+Trail Guide: Hiking the Adirondacks Indian Pass Trail

 Sharing is caring!

-When people head to the Adirondacks, and particularly the High Peaks region, they are going for the peak bagging.
+When people head to Lake Placid and the Adirondack mountains, and particularly the High Peaks region, they are going for the peak bagging.
 To hike those coveted 46 highest peaks, 36 of which are solely in the High Peaks wilderness.
 As those high peaks have gotten busier and busier.

 Once upon a time, the Indian Pass Trail was where it was at.
 It was the beginning of the exploration of the wilderness of the Adirondacks.
 And was also a huge draw for artists, poets, and people looking to have a true wilderness experience.